NwosuCC/api-ccountries/README.md

 The API uses JWToken-based OAuth via Laravel Passport to authenticate each request.
 A new token is generated and returned on each successful login

-The token, as expected, gives each user exclusive MODIFY privileges to the resources the user created
+The token, as expected, gives each user exclusive MODIFY privileges to the resources the user created.

 ### Audit Trail